yoodyui/INC493/README.md

 ## How to test

 1. Clone this repository by `git clone -b humble https://github.com/yoodyui/INC493.git` into `src`.
-2. `rosdep update && rosdep install --from-paths src -i -y`
+2. `rosdep install -i --from-path src --rosdistro humble -y`
 3. Plug in the VESC with a USB cable.
 4. Modify `vesc/vesc_driver/src/vesc_driver.cpp` to reflect any changes on BP's comments.
 5. Build the packages `colcon build`